cybertraining-dsc/su21-reu-362/project/index.md

 [^8]: Salod, Zakia, and Yashik Singh.
 "Comparison of the performance of machine learning algorithms in breast cancer screening and detection: A protocol."
 Journal of public health research vol. 8,3 1677.
 4 Dec.
 2019, doi:10.4081/jphr.2019.1677Articles

+[^8]: Mertins, Philipp et al. "Proteogenomics connects somatic mutations to signalling in breast cancer."
+Nature vol. 534,7605 (2016): 55-62. doi:10.1038/nature18003

 [^9]: Gregor von Laszewski, Cloudmesh StopWatch and Benchmark from the Cloudmesh Common Library, [GitHub]
       <https://github.com/cloudmesh/cloudmesh-common>
+The link to the full code for the algorithm <https://github.com/cybertraining-dsc/su21-reu-362/blob/main/project/code/final_breastcancerproject.ipynb>
+The link to the original study where the samples were used <http://www.nature.com/nature/journal/v534/n7605/full/nature18003.html>
+The referred kernals for the code <https://www.kaggle.com/shashwatwork/proteomes-clustering-analysis> and <https://pastebin.com/A0Wj41DP>